MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/create-a-bot-for-teams.md

 #### Using App Studio

-*App Studio* is a Teams app that helps with registering your web service as a bot, and creating an app package that references your bot.
+*App Studio* is a Teams app that helps you build Teams apps, including registering your web service as a bot, creating an app manifest, and your app package.
 It also contains a React control library and configurable samples for cards.
 See [Getting started with Teams App Studio](../../concepts/build-and-test/app-studio-overview.md).

 Remember, if you use App Studio to register your web service you'll need to go to https://dev.botframework.com/bots to manage your registration.
 Some settings (like your messaging endpoint) can be updated in App Studio as well.